apalala/grako/README.rst

 * 37_ Comments are preserved when using  the ``--pretty`` option.

-* 38_ Trace output use color if the colorama_ package is installed.
-Also reduced the text and the vertical size of logs.
+* 38_ Trace output uses color if the colorama_ package is installed.
+Also, the vertical size of trace logs was reduced.

 * 40_ The widht and the separator used in parse traces are now configurable with keyword arguments.